karenlmasters/HaverfordGalaxyGroup/README.md

 * `Model_HI_GlobalProfiles.ipynb` - Toy model for a HI global profile based on a model rotation curve and HI radial profile (by Karen Masters, with some help from Jessica Washington KNAC student summer 2021) https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/HIMaNGA/Model_HI_GlobalProfiles.ipynb

 * `SurvivalAnalysisTutorial.ipynb` -- Work in progress tutorial on Survival Analysis.
-Will likely use HI-MaNGA data as an example at some point. https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/BasicCode/SurvivalAnalysisTutorial.ipynb
+Will likely use HI-MaNGA data as an example at some point.
+See below for instructions on how to set up a conda environment for this notebook. https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/BasicCode/SurvivalAnalysisTutorial.ipynb